Charles1625/crop-production-ontology/README.md

 There is little opportunity for crop production on the anti-meridian (-180 and 180 longitude), or at the poles (-90 and 90 latitude), so Locations can be set in a two-dimensional space.
 Calculations of distances and thus areas will need to take account of latitude.

-A number of geographical information systems give three co-ordinates for a point – longitude, latitude and altitude, but altitude seems to be an unnecessary overhead, given the role of Location in this domain.
+A number of geographical information systems give three co-ordinates for a point – longitude, latitude and altitude.
+Crops are assumed to be grown on the surface of the earth which is a plane, so altitude, if required can always be determined from existing geographical information systems.

 ![Path](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/Charles1625/crop-production-ontology/main/Diagrams/path.puml)